Last updated: 18 May 2026

 How a VPN Bypasses All of It

-Whether a site has blocked Australia, implemented verification, or is still in limbo, a VPN solves every scenario:
+Whether a site has blocked Australia, implemented verification, or is still in limbo, a VPN solves every scenario.
+Using a VPN for this purpose is legal in Australia — the law targets platforms, not individual users:

 - Blocked sites (Aylo): A VPN gives you a non-Australian IP.
 The block page disappears.
 You access the site normally.